jbis9051/bubble/docs/API_ROUTES.md

 # Messages

-Messages are information sent and received by clients, including location updates.
-Updates to Recipients are abstracted to the messages model layer, there are no direct routes.
+Messages are MLS messages to be delivered by the Delivery Service (us).

 ## Send Message